deorus/mapr-puppet/README.md

 > git clone https://github.com/deorus/mapr-puppet.git

-4. Adapt the final site puppet cookbook
+4. Adapt the files for your site

+Point :datadir of hiera.yml to the folder of git (e.g. /home/ec2-user/mapr-puppet/ ).
+This is where hiera expects the YAML files, such as common.yaml.

 Adapt global configuration variables in common.yaml or override node specific settings creating an YAML file for the specified node FQDN (e.g. ip-10-36-128-103.eu-west-1.compute.internal.yaml ).